KritiCParikh/LearningJourney/Algorithms&Operations/Algorithms&Operations.md

 - **0/1 Knapsack Problem:** Selecting items to maximize value while staying within a weight limit.
 - **Job Assignment Problem:** Assigning jobs to workers to minimize total cost.

----

 ### 7. Recursion
-**Definition:** A method where a function calls itself to solve smaller instances of the same problem, often with a base case to stop the recursion.
+A method where a function calls itself to solve smaller instances of the same problem, often with a base case to stop the recursion.

 **Example:** Understanding a family tree.
 To know about our ancestors, we ask our parents about their parents, who in turn asked their parents, and so on, until we reach someone who doesn't know their parents' history.